aneldev/dynadux/README.md

 `Object.assign({}, state, middleware.before(), reducer(), middleware.after())`

 and nothing else!

-What also makes it powerful and easy to use is the architecture described in this text.
+Since is small and simple we can use it in the architecture of Business Stores.

 <a name="api"/>